hzeller/rpi-rgb-led-matrix/examples-api-use/README.md

 Say you have 4 displays with 32x32 and only a single output like with a Raspberry Pi 1 or the Adafruit HAT -- if we chain them, we get a display 32 pixel high, (4*32)=128 pixel long.
-If we arrange the boards in a square, we get a logical display of 64x64 pixels:
+If we arrange the boards in a U-shape so that they form a square, we get a logical display of 64x64 pixels:

 <img src="../img/chained-64x64.jpg" width="400px"> In action:
 [![PixelPusher video][pp-vid]](http://youtu.be/ZglGuMaKvpY)